Fitsumhelina/Green-Points/README.md

 # Green-points

-Green-points is a web application aimed at promoting environmental awareness and encouraging eco-friendly practices among individuals and communities.
-The platform provides users with a gamified experience where they can earn points for participating in various environmentally friendly activities, such as recycling, using renewable energy, reducing carbon footprint, and more.
+Green-points is an AI-powered Telegram bot and web application designed to facilitate farmers' work through advanced AI-driven farming, crop, fertilizer, and weather suggestions.
+The platform collects data from farmers via local administrators (Kebele DA) using the Telegram bot and provides detailed analysis on the web application once they sign in.

 ## Features:

-- **Point System**: Users earn points for every eco-friendly action they take.
-- **Leaderboard**: Compete with friends and the community to see who can earn the most points.
-- **Challenges**: Engage in challenges to earn bonus points and rewards.
+- **AI-Powered Farming Recommendations**: Receive personalized farming advice based on data collected from each farmer.
+- **Crop and Fertilizer Suggestions**: Get tailored suggestions for crops and fertilizers to optimize yield.
+- **Weather Forecasts**: Access accurate weather forecasts to plan farming activities effectively.
+- **Data Collection via Telegram Bot**: Farmers’ data is collected through a user-friendly Telegram bot used by Kebele DAs.
+- **Detailed Analysis on Web App**: Sign in to the web application to view comprehensive analyses of the collected data.
-- **Community Engagement**: Connect with like-minded individuals, share tips, and collaborate on environmental initiatives.
+- **Community Engagement**: Connect with other farmers and share tips and experiences.
-- **Educational Resources**: Access articles, videos, and guides on sustainable living and environmental conservation.
+- **Educational Resources**: Access articles, videos, and guides on sustainable farming practices and advanced agricultural techniques.

 ## Installation: